rakeshshriwas/angular-interview-questions/README.md

 	  }
 	];
     ```
+	- Reduces the initial load time of the application by loading only the necessary modules at the start.
+	- Makes the application more scalable by allowing you to add more features without significantly impacting the initial load time.

 79. ### What is host property in css?
     The :host pseudo-class selector is used to target styles in the element that hosts the component.